Multi-Dimensional Autoscaling of Stream Processing Services on Edge Devices: Evaluation

 For each service, Table~\ref{tab:degree-mse} shows the MSE for using polynomial degrees from 1 to 6: QR and PC are best expressed through a polynomial function of $\delta=4$, while CV best uses a linear function (i.e., $\delta=1$).
 In particular, the CV service decreased its MSE by a factor of \textbf{2.4} compared to the default degree.
 Since our expert knowledge of the structure $K$ did not include the optimal function degree, we see strong evidence for using service-specific degrees in future work.

-Further, we use each services' optimal degree for visualizing the regression model.
-In Fig.~\ref{fig:regression-functions} we show the expected \textit{throughput} (i.e., the $tp_{\text{max}}$) for different assignments of elasticity parameters.
-While QR and PC only feature two parameters---making them easily displayed in 3D---the CV also allows adjusting the Yolov8 \textit{model size}, so we reduce its features through PGA.
+Further, we visualizing the regression models using each service's optimal degree.
+In Fig.~\ref{fig:regression-functions} we show the expected \textit{throughput} (i.e., the $tp_{\text{max}}$) for different parameters assignments.
+The RASK agent will consider these dynamics to build a tradeoff between parameters.
+While QR and PC only feature two parameters---making them easily displayed in 3D---the CV also allows adjusting the Yolov10 \textit{model size}, so we reduce its features through PGA.
 We note that the service \textit{throughput} is always highly impacted by \textit{data quality} and \textit{cores}, except for the PC service, which indicates poor parallelization.